o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/containers.md

 #### Automatic Data Pin Typing

-The pins on container operation are context\-sensitive.
+The pins on container operation are context-sensitive.
 Data input and output pins automatically take on the data type of the pin to which they are connected.

 **Example**
 In the following example, the array type is `string`.